emard/roomba-wifi/README.md

     #define SWAP_PINS 1

-To compile and upload to board, click round blue button with right arrow.
+To compile and write flash, click round blue button with right arrow.

 When monitored at USB-serial port, it will print IP address where it connected.